reinhart1010/reinhart1010.github.io/_posts/2021/2021-02-23-introducing-podsppse.md

 > + [**PASTA** (Publish Anywhere, Save To Archive)](https://indieweb.org/PASTA) is a content syndication strategy where every single content are posted on any silos, then saved into a personal archive
 > + [**Fediverse**](https://en.wikipedia.org/wiki/Fediverse): A network of interconnected (federated) and intercommunicated social network services, in which popular examples include Mastodon, Diaspora*, Matrix.org and GNU Social

-**PODSPPSE** is a hybrid between **POSSE** and **PASTA** in which the ~~master~~ main copies of posts are published in own site, where only a selection of these posts are published or syndicated elsewhere.
+**PODSPPSE** (Publish (on your) Own Decentralized Site, Partially Publish and Syndicate Elsewhere) is a hybrid between **POSSE** and **PASTA** in which the ~~master~~ main copies of posts are published in own site, where only a selection of these posts are published or syndicated elsewhere.
 This site is indeed decentralized since it is available on 2 different URLs:

 + <https://reinhart1010.github.io> (Powered by GitHub Pages), and
 + <https://reinhart1010.gitlab.io> (Powered by GitLab Pages).